hacks-guide/Guide_Wii/docs/cios.md

         ![](/images/cios/d2x_v11_251.png)

-1. Once you have finished with all 4 cIOSes, press B to return to the Homebrew Channel.
+1. Once you have finished installing all 4 cIOSes, press B to return to the Homebrew Channel.

 ::: info